 We expect that healthcare reform measures that may be adopted in the future may result in more rigorous coverage criteria and lower reimbursement, and additional downward pressure on the price that we receive for NUPLAZID and any future approved products.
+Further, it is possible that additional governmental action will be taken in response to the COVID-19 pandemic.
 We cannot predict what healthcare reform initiatives may be adopted in the future.